 High Holborn / New Oxford Street - no's 8, 25, 242, 501, 521

-You can travel on buses and trams using an Oyster or contactless payment card with pay as you go credit, or you can add a Travelcard or Bus & Tram pass to your Oyster card.
+You can travel on buses and trams using an Oyster or contactless payment card with pay-as-you-go credit, or you can add a Travelcard or Bus & Tram pass to your Oyster card.
 You are no longer able to use cash to pay for your bus fare.

 Nearest tube stations